Want to learn more about this at Kettering Health?

 Sometimes physicians and physical therapists may not understand the nature of this kind of work and the physical stress put on the body in its practice.
-But one program at Kettering Health Network can provide treatment especially suited to these patients, who have different therapeutic needs and unique range-of-motion requirements to be able to return to daily activity.
+But one program at Kettering Health can provide treatment especially suited to patients with different therapeutic needs and unique range-of-motion requirements to return to daily activity.

-As a gymnast and dancer, Fisher experienced her first injury while in high school and ended up seeing many physical therapists.
-While this was in the late 1970s and early 80s, she said that, even today, healthcare providers rarely understand what dancers, gymnasts and performing artists really do.
-Fisher saw an entire group of patients that was either being overlooked or underserved because of a lack of knowledge, so she set out to change that.
+As a gymnast and dancer, Fisher experienced her first injury in high school and saw many physical therapists.
+While this was in the late 1970s and early 80s, she said that even today, healthcare providers rarely understand what dancers, gymnasts, and performing artists do.
+Fisher saw an entire group of patients being overlooked or underserved because of a lack of knowledge, so she set out to change that.

 Targeted physical therapy options

 Fisher recognized that it was imperative for the physicians and therapists who treated these patients to have a clear understanding of the types of movements involved in dance and other physical performing arts.
-“Biomechanically, once you see movement of the dancing, you can help them,” she said.
+“Biomechanically, once you see the dancing movement, you can help them,” she said.
 “We create programs that simulate what their needs would be.”

-In addition to traditional methods, therapists in the program also utilize other approaches including Pilates and gyrotonic expansion, which is a multidirectional, spiraling machine used to simulate the movements of a dancer.
-Fisher said the one-of-a-kind program is expanding, now available at several clinics within Kettering Health Network.
+In addition to traditional methods, therapists in the program also utilize other approaches including Pilates and gyrotonic expansion, a multidirectional, spiraling machine used to simulate the movements of a dancer.
+Fisher said the one-of-a-kind program is expanding, now available at several clinics within Kettering Health.